UK Youth Climate Coalition: 2009

+Organising the Power Shift event in London.
+This event was designed to provide training and support to young people to work within their local communities.

-Three days before the 2009 United Nations Climate Change Conference in Copenhagen, Denmark, Kirsty Schneeberger, one of the 2009 Coordinators for the UKYCC, chaired a question-and-answer debate between a panel of government ministers and 80 young people.
+Chairing a question-and-answer debate between a panel of government ministers and 80 young people.
 The panel included former Prime Minister Gordon Brown, Former Secretary of State for Energy and Climate Change Ed Miliband and Former Minister of State, Foreign & Commonwealth Office Baroness Glenys Kinnock.

-A day later, members of the UK Youth Climate Coalition participated in the Wave, organised by coalition partner Stop Climate Chaos.
+Participating in the Wave March, organised by coalition partner Stop Climate Chaos.
 It is estimated that between 40,000 and 50,000 individuals attended the march in London, in addition to over 7,000 participants in Glasgow.

-Similarly to previous years, the organisation sent a second youth delegation to the 2009 United Nations Climate Change Conference.
-In preparation for the talks in Copenhagen, the Youth Delegation met negotiators from the Department of Energy and Climate Change.
-Darran Martin, one of the youth delegates, was reported to have cycled from the United Kingdom to Copenhagen, Denmark.
-Before and whilst in Copenhagen, the youth delegation recorded a series of documentaries, to providing inspiring stories directly to young people within the UK.
+Participating in the 2009 United Nations Climate Change Conference. in Copenhagen.
+Darran Martin, one of the youth delegates, was reported to have cycled from the UK to the event.
+The delegation recorded a series of documentaries around the conference.

-Midway through the Climate negotiations in December, the UKYCC also organised a Day of Action as the UK Delivery partner for the Global Campaign for Climate Action, also recognised as "TckTckTck".
-Alongside 1,600 actions taking place around the world, the UKYCC organised a flash dance outside the Houses of Parliament and projected an image onto the House of Commons, with the slogan, "the World wants a real deal".
-The day of action was designed to call on world leaders to create and agree on a fair, ambitious and legally binding deal as the outcome of the Climate negotiations that month.
+Organising a Day of Action as the UK Delivery partner for the Global Campaign for Climate Action, also recognised as "TckTckTck", including a flash dance outside the Houses of Parliament and projecting an image onto the House of Commons, with the slogan, "the World wants a real deal".